 With polls and studies telling us that Americans are among the most stressed people in the world (right up there with Greece), we need practical help managing the pressures in our daily lives.

 Enter the task list.
 To-Do lists haven’t always possessed the best connotations.
-They’ve been associated with self-critical incompetence or failure of accomplishment, rendering it counterproductive.
+Sometimes tasks on the list are left untouched.
+In such cases, they’ve been associated with self-critical incompetence or failure of accomplishment, rendering it counterproductive.

 Let’s address those issues, but first, let’s look at why the to-do list is still around and how high performers use them.